DAWZayas/FitnessProject/README.md

 Aims:
 -------------
 The aim of the application is to provide a support when the user wants to do exercise.
-We can get this aim saving data like workout duration, distance walked or run (depending on the type of exercise), calories burned (approximately) and subsequently store them in a data history that will allow us to compare, analyze and improve user’s sport performance.
+We can get this aim by saving data like workout duration, distance walked or run (depending on the type of exercise), calories burned (approximately) and subsequently store them in a data history that will allow us to compare, analyze and improve user’s sport performance.

 Basic Functionality:
 -------------